 The MIS Question

-A properly designed MIS tells leadership, in near real time, whether the commercial operation is healthy — not just whether the team is busy.
+Behind every CRM conversation is a more important one: what information does leadership actually need to make commercial decisions?
 Revenue by segment, margin by account tier, pipeline velocity, conversion rates, retention trends.
-These are the metrics that drive decisions.
 The CRM is one input into that system, not the system itself.

 The question is not which CRM to buy.
 It is whether your team has the discipline to use any tool consistently.